BLOCKvIO/web-face-sdk/README.md

 Perform an action on a the backing vAtom by providing an action payload.

 Restriction: Only permitted on the backing vAtom.
->Providing an id that is not the backing vAtom will cause an error to be thrown.
+> Providing an id that is not the backing vAtom throw an error.

 ```
     Blockv.vatomManager